 This lack of effectively applicable V&V methods creates a severe barrier for the market introduction of the systems.
 The major challenge is the interaction of the safety-critical systems with their environment.

-The results were summarized in “Testing & Validation of Highly Automated Systems - Summary of Results” available for download here.
+The results were summarised in “Testing & Validation of Highly Automated Systems - Summary of Results” available for download here.

 Public deliverables and scientific publications are available for download on the project’s homepage.